snwbr/devops-ingenio/README.md

 - Creation of granular RBAC rules through all the tools and processes.
 - Add more testing (unit, integration, contract, E2E, regression, performance/stress, smoke, etc).
 - Use of tools like terragrunt for managing multiple environments.
+- Use of Cillium for eBPF enhanced traceability and service mesh, or at least some router like Traefik.